 Staying Safe on Wildlife Viewing Activities

-Your safari guide will ensure your safety at all times.
+Your safari guide will look after your safety.
 Always follow their instructions.
-Also remember that all animals in parks and reserves are wild – keep your distance.
+Also remember that all animals in parks and reserves are wild and you should keep your distance.
 When on a self-drive safari, only leave your car in designated areas where it is safe to do so.
 For additional tips:

 Staying Safe in Cities & Towns

-Many big cities in the world have crime issues and that is also true of Mozambican cities such as Maputo and Beira.
+Many big cities in the world have crime issues and that is also true of Mozambican cities such as Maputo (the capital) and Beira (the second-largest city).
 Most crime toward tourists is minor.
 Petty theft is quite common.
 You will mostly be sheltered from these risks on guided tours.
 When venturing out in the cities unguided, you should follow a few simple safety precautions: get advice at your hotel before taking a walk; don’t wear any jewelry or carry any valuables; and take a taxi after dark.
 For more safety tips that apply to African cities in general:

 Other Tips on Staying Safe